Opus Club launched its brand new fine-dine Restaurant “Opus Food Stories” this December. A place where one can connect to Food creating Memories.

 The food spread is really massive.
 You will enjoy walking around those live stations.
 The waiters tottering around will carry your food to your table from live-stations.
 There are Chaat Counters where you can’t miss any of those chatpata items.
 You can always ask them to do a makeover the way you like.
 I started with a plate of Dahi Poori followed by a hot plate of Matar Chaat.
 It was so yummy.

-Mini crispy Dosa is something which will tempt you for sure.
+Mini crispy Dosa is something that will tempt you for sure.
 The delightful sight was the live fish counter.
 Seafood lovers can feast on those grilled fishes with a glass of ‘Flaming Whiskey Sour’ Cocktail.

 You can happily spoil yourself with an array of the dim sum of Asparagus, sea-food, and Chicken.
 I loved the one stuffed with crab meat and prawn.